freebsd/freebsd-quarterly/2020q1/ena.md

 on which it is used.

 Completed since the last update:
-  * Upstream of the driver v2.1.1 version, introducing:
+  * Upstream of the driver to v2.1.1, introducing:
     * Bug fix for LLQ mode which was causing race when multiple IO queues were used